 During these years, Celest suspected that Italians still practiced traditional music and dance.
 After long conversations with Alan Lomax, who with Diego Carpitella had documented music traditions in remote Italian villages in 1954, Celest became impassioned in his search for those dances.
-After politely declining Lomax’s invitation to study with him at Columbia University and help develop the Global Jukebox Project, Celest sought out ethnomusicologists and dance ethnologists in Italy to help him locate venues where traditional music was still practiced without the influence of tourism, media, or classical dance; recognizing that a dance can only be considered traditional if it satisfies the constraints of the community in which it originates.
+Celest began to seek out ethnomusicologists and dance ethnologists in Italy to help him locate venues where traditional music was still practiced without the influence of tourism, media, or classical dance; recognizing that a dance can only be considered traditional if it satisfies the constraints of the community in which it originates.

 He has exhibited traditional music at all of the major festivals in the Washington, D.C. area, including those sponsored by the Smithsonian Institution, Folklore Society of Washington, and the Italian Embassy.
 He has been teaching Italian traditional dances since 1984 all over the United States—-7 regions, 20 states, and 40 cities, including Florida Folk Dance Camp, Friends of International Folk Dance Weekend in New Orleans, Annual Mendocino Folklore Camp, Annual Chicago Festival of Folk Dance, Folklore Village Farm, and Texas Thanksgiving Camp.
 A more comprenensive list is available at Teaching History.